 What does aller mean?

-Aller means “to go”, and as we’ve seen, that means it’s a verb that can go pretty far: from its own very common, useful definition, to its own verb tense.
+Aller means “to go” and is one of the most common French vervs.
+It’s a verb that can go pretty far: from its own very common, useful definition, to its own verb tense.
 Add to that several derived meanings and contexts.

 Some of the most common meanings of aller include: